 On the Island, students pull their desk or table together to engage in a collaborative discussion.
 Their discussion could stem from the overall Writing Module or Unit/Theme within their given class.
 Another option for the Island is to have students silently read/write.
 Regardless of what the students are doing though, there is no technology.

 Coastline (Silent, 1:1 Technology Use / Blended Learning)

 All 1:1 technology access happens on the Coastline.
 Students literally lineup on the walls of the classroom, facing the wall so that the teacher can see their screen from anywhere in the room.
 Students are most likely using ThinkCERCA on the Coastline with the specific focus of a given lesson or step.

 Peninsula (Teacher Instruction, Medium Volume, Discussion)

-The teacher is the base of the Peninsula, as this final station is for small group or direct instruction.
-The only technology use in on the Peninsula is a teacher device, like a forward facing laptop or SmartBoard.
+The teacher is the base of the Peninsula, as this final station is for a small group or direct instruction.
+The only technology used in the Peninsula is a teacher device, like a forward facing laptop or SmartBoard.
 From his or her position, the teacher should be able to see and monitor the rest of the classroom during this instructional time.